ctx/ws-session/README.md

-You can configure what should be part of your sessions: browser history/tabs, bash history, terminals with cwd, editors and open files, open pdfs, ncurses applications and commands like mutt, htop, ssh (tmux attach) and everything else you can think of and write a wrapper.
+You can configure what should be part of your sessions: browser history/tabs, bash history, terminals with cwd, editors and open files, open pdfs, ncurses applications like mutt, htop, ssh (tmux attach) and everything else you can think of and write a wrapper.

 With herbstluftwm you can save and restore the layout of the workspace.